 During her time in office, Powers introduced a statewide fair housing law that prohibited discrimination.
 Her efforts made Kentucky the first state in the South that banned discrimination in the workplace and segregation in public spaces.
 She also worked toward providing better education opportunities for the physically and mentally disabled.

 Powers became an honorary Sigma Gamma Rho member in 1993.
+She passed away in January 2016.

 Dame Mary Eugenia Charles